BeranekP/web_hero_solutions/README.md

 ## Level 3

-The answer is shown by click on the heart in the footer, or can be seen in the source.
+The answer is shown by clicking on the heart in the footer, or can be seen in the source.

 ![Level 3 solution](img/level3.png)